jongabriel/django-carton/README.md

 your ``INSTALLED_APPS`` setting.

 Add the `CART_PRODUCT_MODEL` setting, a dotted path to your product model.
+If you want to store specific product fields in the session put them in the CART_STORED_FIELDS setting.

 This is how you run tests: